Healthcare App Automated QA Testing Guide: What, How, Tools & Benefits

 Proprietary QA testing tools:

-- Selenium- This is most popular QA automation tool, providing a single interface that lets you write test scripts in programming languages like Ruby, Java, NodeJS, PHP, Perl, Python, and C#.
+This is the most popular QA automation tool, providing a single interface that lets you write test scripts in various programming languages like Ruby, Java, NodeJS, PHP, Perl, Python, and C#.
+It supports automated testing of web applications across different platforms and browsers.

-- JIRA- It is used to track bugs, check management functions (non- medical features), track issues and to track overall project deliverables.
+It is a widely used tool to track bugs, check management functions (non-medical features), track issues, and overall project deliverables.
+You can even use it to monitor project progress and collaborate with your team.

 Open source QA testing tools:

-- Android monitor- healthcare data sets are huge.
-This utility of Android Studio checks memory utilization of healthcare apps on android platforms.
+Healthcare data sets are huge.
+This utility of Android Studio checks the memory utilization of healthcare apps on Android platforms.

 Our other useful resources: